 Archive | Music RSS feed for this section

 Available through iTunes and on compact disc (CD), I Look to You, which I reviewed on CD, is neither terrible nor terrific and it is definitely worth a listen.
-The troubled singer’s previous work includes a multitude of inspirational songs, such as “The Greatest Love of All” (from the biographical film, The Greatest, about boxer Muhammad Ali) and other megahits.
+The troubled singer’s previous work includes a multitude of inspirational songs, such as “The Greatest Love of All” (her bestselling cover of the song from the biographical film, The Greatest, about boxer Muhammad Ali) and other megahits.
 This 11-song collection, with mid-range ballads, light rhythm and blues and a softer, less manic vocal style, is a realistic start.
 She sounds like a damaged pop star who is learning to crawl all over again.
 I am cheering for her success.

 Welcome back, Whitney.

 Tribute Film Classics (TFC)—composed of John Morgan, Anna Bonn, and William Stromberg—is proof that not everyone in Tinseltown chooses to ‘go Hollywood’.
 These diligent musicians recently released another exquisite recording, the complete Erich Wolfgang Korngold score to the 1937 Errol Flynn classic adaptation of the 1882 Mark Twain novel, The Prince and the Pauper (available from this vendor).

 Here’s what I wrote in an online column about TFC when they started up last year: